mvxconrad/Budget-Tracker/README.md

 ## Prerequisites

 Before you begin, you need to have XAMPP installed on your computer.
-XAMPP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.
+XAMPP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and other programming languages.

 ### Installing XAMPP